weaverwhale/docs/src/pages/onboarding/quick-hitters.md

 tw deploy <SERVICE> # select staging and/or shofifi
 ```

-As detailed above (and below for client), after successful deployment, we should see rocket ships in slack
+**NOTE**: After a successful deployment, you will be notified in the `staging-channels` slack channel with three rocket ships

 🚀🚀🚀